Avian and Exotic Pet Urgent Care

-ACCESS Los Angeles offers Urgent Care specifically for Avian and Exotic pets
+ACCESS Los Angeles hospital offers Urgent Care specifically for Avian and Exotic pets.

-Avian and Exotic pets are often more delicate than dogs and cats and may require more immediate attention for certain conditions.
+Avian and exotic pets are often more delicate than dogs and cats and may require more immediate attention for certain conditions.
 Our urgent care team will provide emergency and urgent care support for your pet when they cannot wait for a scheduled appointment.
-Our urgent care doctors deal exclusively with exotic patients and work closely with our Avian and Exotics department to provide more complex care if needed.
+Our urgent care doctors deal exclusively with exotic patients and work closely with our Department of Avian and Exotic Pets to provide more complex care if needed.

 Species that we treat:

 - pet birds

 - most snakes and lizards (no venomous species)

 - freshwater fish